DynamicDataMindset/SQL-Rediscovery/README.md

-# SQL Rediscovery – Mpumalanga Sessions
+# SQL Rediscovery – University Of Mpumalanga Sessions

 I studied SQL during my Diploma and Advanced Diploma in Applications Development at the University of Mpumalanga.
 This project is part of my personal revision—to see if I still remember SQL queries and core concepts.